 Medium skin tones — you’re not quite considered fair or light, but you’re not olive either.
-You’ve got just enough of a beige undertone to always wake up with a naturally healthy glow.
-And even if you skipped bronzer today, you’d still have enough color in your complexion to appear slightly tan.
-Mhmm, jealous!
-Lucky for you, this also means that you don’t usually burn when you’re out in the sun (this doesn’t mean you can skip SPF!).
-Since you’re kind of “in between” skin tones, finding the right shade of makeup can be difficult at times.
-That’s why we have put together a guide on finding the perfect products for your medium complexion!
+You’re spoiled for choice when it comes to foundations, but it’s important for you to get your undertones just right.
+Since you’re kind of “in between” skin tones, finding the right shade of makeup — especially foundation — can be difficult at times.
+That’s why we have put together a guide on finding the perfect products for your medium complexion.

 Cool: Pink, red, or blue undertones